kevinsogo/compgen/README.md

     - If it issues errors for you, please read `setup.sh` and try to find a way to run each line somehow.

-    - If you want to install this in your `python3.9` or `pypy3`, for example, run `bash setup.sh python3.9`.

-- Whenever this library gets updated (e.g. you pull from the repo), run the above again to update your installation.

 <!-- - (Optional) If you want to autocomplete commands in bash with tab, make sure that `AUTOCOMPLETE READY` was printed by `setup.sh`, and then add the following line in your `.bashrc`:

 ```bash
 eval "$(register-python-argcomplete kg)"
 ``` -->

+- Whenever this library gets updated (e.g. you pull from the repo), run the above again to update your installation.

-*Note:* This is still very early on in development&mdash;we haven't even decided on the release cycle/method yet&mdash;so expect regular updates (pull from the repo regularly), and a few of them might be backwards-incompatible.
+    - *Note:* This is still very early on in development&mdash;we haven't even decided on the release cycle/method yet&mdash;so expect regular updates (pull from the repo regularly), and a few of them might be backwards-incompatible.
 We'll fix this soon, promise!

+- If you want to install this in your `python3.9` or `pypy3`, for example, run `bash setup.sh python3.9`.

+    - *Note:* For `pypy3`, I couldn't properly install things via `pip` if I installed it via `snap` or via `ppa:pypy/ppa`.
+I suggest installing it via [the instructions here](https://doc.pypy.org/en/latest/install.html#installing-pypy).

 # Useful scripts